mcthouacbb/Engine-Dev-Info/philosophy/SPRT-testing.md

 SPRT is a statistical test that will automatically stop when reaching statistical significance.
 It is provably optimal in that it takes the least number of samples on average to prove a hypothesis with statistical significance.

 # Why opening books
+When running self-play tests, it is crucial to use opening books.
+Essentially, opening books are used to add variety to the games that the engines play.
+Consider the case where testing is only done from the starting position of chess, and that the engines are playing the same few games over and over.
+Then, even if we play thousands of games, we really only have a few statistical samples that we are using to draw conclusions.
+It could also be viewed from the perspective that every sample is highly correlated to the rest and the samples are not independent.
+This logic does not apply if we use a high quality opening book with lots of positions.

+This can also be viewed from the perspective of optimizing for certain types of positions.
+If the engine is always playing from a few opening position, it will only optimize for those openings, and it's not guaranteed that it is actually improving at chess in general.

+# Game Pairs
+It is important to use game pairs when doing any kind of match between engines.
+That is, each engine should play the opening from both white and black.
+There are a few reasons for this
+1. Most openings are not perfectly balanced.
+If an engine gets lucky and plas the advantaged side of an opening slightly more often, it may win more often than it should.
+Game pairs prevent this, as the engine now also has to play the disadvantaged side
+2. Game pairs actually reduce the variance when measuring elo, so SPRT tests can be run faster and error bars on elo are smaller